ga-wdi-curriculum/git-branching/readme.md

 <details>
 <summary>1.
 What is the purpose of git?
 How does it differ from github?</summary>
   ```
-  Git is a version control system allowing us to easily track files, manage changes, and move between versions.
+  Git is a version control system allowing us to easily track files, manage changes and move between versions.
 Github is a web application that hosts remote repositories and allows developers to easily host and share code.
   ```
 </details>